-Agents have extremely demanding and stressful jobs – so much so that attrition of 100% isn’t uncommon.
+Agents have extremely demanding and stressful jobs—so much so that 100% attrition isn’t uncommon.
 Fortunately, over time, additional focus was given to the agent experience.
-For one, reducing churn (and AHT) clearly reduces cost, but more importantly, progressive contact centers realized that a positive employee experience translated into a positive customer experience.
+For one, reducing churn (and AHT) clearly reduces cost; but more importantly, progressive contact centers realized that a positive employee experience translated into a positive customer experience.
 Happier agents delivered great customer service.

-Gartner have a very pragmatic paper titled “Boost the Service Rep Experience” that expands significantly on this concept and is a worthwhile read.
-They emphasize the “rep experience above all else”.
+Gartner’s analysis, “Boost the Service Rep Experience” , explores the importance of agent experience in depth.
+In it, the research leader emphasizes the “rep experience above all else”.
 This guide provides very actionable advice and emphasizes the need to find those quick wins.

-Besides the direct cost this entails, it has run-on effects such as making workforce management particularly challenging and being able to adequately adapt capacity to volume.
+Besides the direct cost, agent attrition has run-on effects, including making workforce management particularly challenging and hindering the ability to adequately adapt capacity to volume.